 - 1. Develop social workers who are fit for practice and who are able to respond to its changing context of practice - 2.
 Ensure that students develop the knowledge, skills and values required to meet the needs of service users - 3.
-Provide opportunities for students to achieve the HCPC (2012) Standards of Proficiency for social workers and the BASW Professional Capabilities Framework at End of Final Placement level, providing eligibility to apply to join the register with the HCPC as a social worker - 4.
-Ensure the public are safeguarded by facilitating the development of responsible, accountable and autonomous professionals, who are prepared to practice according to HCPC (2012) Standards of Conduct, Performance and Ethics - 5.
+Provide opportunities for students to achieve the SWE (2019) Professional Standards for social workers and the BASW Professional Capabilities Framework at End of Final Placement level, providing eligibility to apply to join the register with SWE as a social worker - 4.
+Ensure the public are safeguarded by facilitating the development of responsible, accountable and autonomous professionals, who are prepared to practice according to SWE Professional Standards and the BASW code of Ethics (2021). - 5.
 Enable students to be flexible practitioners, who understand and can work to accommodate the respective responsibilities of social welfare agencies, can practice in a collaborative inter-professional context, and who recognise both the responsibilities and limitations of the social worker's role - 6.
 Promote a philosophy of partnership working which is effective with other health and social care professionals, service users, carers and their families - 7.
 Develop critically reflective practitioners, with the ability to utilise contemporary knowledge, theory, research and evidence to underpin professional practice - 8.
-Enable students to develop into social work practitioners who are committed to lifelong learning and continuing professional development
+Enable students to develop into social work practitioners who are committed to lifelong learning and continuing professional development.